ross-bish/5th-Year-Python-Revision/instructions.md

 1. Write a program that asks the user to enter three numbers.
 The program should print the largest number.

 2. Your cousin, who lives in Chicago, tells you that the temperature there on a July day can be as high as 87 degrees Fahrenheit.
-Write a program to covert this temperature to degrees Celsius.
+Write a program to convert this temperature to degrees Celsius.
 Give your answer rounded to the nearest degree.